Questions and Answers on the Individual Shared Responsibility Provision

 12. Are US citizens living abroad subject to the individual shared responsibility provision?

 Yes.
 However, U.S. citizens who are not physically present in the United States for at least 330 full days within a 12-month period are treated as having minimum essential coverage for that 12-month period.
 In addition, U.S. citizens who are bona fide residents of a foreign country (or countries) for an entire taxable year are treated as having minimum essential coverage for that year.
 In general, these are individuals who qualify for a foreign earned income exclusion under section 911 of the Internal Revenue Code.
 Individuals may qualify for this rule even if they cannot use the exclusion for all of their foreign earned income because, for example, they are employees of the United States.
-Individuals that qualify for this rule need take no further action to comply with the individual shared responsibility provision during the months when they qualify.
 See Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad, for further information on the foreign earned income exclusion.
 Individuals who qualify for this rule should file Form 8965, Health Coverage Exemptions, with their federal income tax returns.

 13. Are residents of the territories subject to the individual shared responsibility provision?

 All bona fide residents of the United States territories are treated by law as having minimum essential coverage.
-They are not required to take any action to comply with the individual shared responsibility provision.
+Individuals who qualify for this rule should file Form 8965, Health Coverage Exemptions, with their federal income tax returns.